verayannn/SpotDMouse/P2-Terrain_Challenge/README.md

 A comprehensive project documenting the development of training a Mini Pupper quadruped robot to walk using Reinforcement Learning (PPO) in Isaac Lab.
 This research evolved from adapting existing Boston Dynamics Spot configurations into a deep exploration of reward engineering, robot scaling, joint control, and gait dynamics through massive parallel simulation.

-## Project Overview
+## 🎯 Project Overview

 This work demonstrates successful quadruped locomotion training by scaling down Boston Dynamics Spot robot configurations to work with the significantly smaller Mini Pupper platform.
 The key insight was recognizing that robot scale affects every aspect of locomotion - from velocity commands to joint constraints - requiring systematic parameter adaptation rather than direct configuration transfer.

 ### Boston Dynamics Spot vs Mini Pupper Comparison

-The fundamental challenge of this project stemmed from the dramatic scale difference between the two platforms:
+The fundamental challenge of my project stemmed from the dramatic scale difference between the two platforms:

 | Specification | Boston Dynamics Spot | Mini Pupper | Scale Factor |
 |---------------|---------------------|-------------|--------------|